compusolve-rsa/TestingGrounds/README.md

 ### TG 24.
 Added aiming behavior to our Guards.
 Now they moving across their patrol route, aiming at starting point of player.

+### TG 24.
+Now Guards aiming at player in RealTime!
+When player changing its location, Guards aiming their Guns at player and walking along their patrol route.
+Changed Blueprints of AI to do this.